akrost/CarND-TrafficSignClassifier/README.md

 ![Traffic Sign 1][web_img_01] ![Traffic Sign 2][web_img_02] ![Traffic Sign 3][web_img_03]
 ![Traffic Sign 4][web_img_04] ![Traffic Sign 5][web_img_05]

 The first two images might be difficult to classify since speed limit signs look very similar to each other, especially with a 32x32 resolution.
 The third image should not be too hard.
-The fourth and the fifth image might be harder again, for the same reason as abov.
+The fourth and the fifth image might be harder again, for the same reason as above.

 ### 2. Model's predictions